Union Electric Company: History

 The company's first incarnation, the Union Company, was organized in 1902 in St. Louis.
 Two years later, the renamed Union Electric Company built the 36 MW coal-fired Ashley Street Plant in the city's Near North Riverfront region to provide steam heat to downtown St. Louis.
 The plant was for years the city's main source of electricity.
 It powered The Palace of Electricity's electric lights at the 1904 World's Fair in St. Louis.
 The plant was converted to oil in 1972 and from oil to natural gas in 1996.
 Today, the plant functions as a district steam plant for the city of St. Louis and is owned by Ashley Energy.

 By 1906, Union Electric Company was a publicly traded stock and began to pay a cash dividend to shareholders, which it paid every year until the 1997 merger.

 In 1909, Union Electric began selling electric cars, and became the St. Louis agent for Studebaker and Rauch & Lang automobiles.

 In 1919, the Shubert-Jefferson Theatre in the Union Electric building hosted a post-war national caucus in which the American Legion was born.

 In 1927, a tornado struck St. Louis, destroying more than US$10 million worth of property, including Union Electric's electricity lines to the city.

-By 1929, Union Electric Company became a subsidiary holding company of North American Company,(org chart) one of the original stocks in the Dow Jones Industrial Average.
+By 1929, Union Electric Company became a subsidiary holding company of North American Company, one of the original stocks in the Dow Jones Industrial Average.
 Union Electric subsidiaries at the time included Union Electric Light and Power (Missouri) and Union Electric Light and Power of Illinois.

 In 1929, UE completed Bagnell Dam on the Osage River, creating the Lake of the Ozarks with 1,400 miles of shoreline and a power station that generated almost 175 megawatts of hydroelectricity.
 The associated Union Electric Administration Building-Lakeside was constructed in 1930; it was added to the National Register of Historic Places in 1998, with a boundary increase in 2011.